AronnoDIU/Expense-Tracking-API/README.md

 # Expense Tracking API

 This project is an Expense Tracking API built with Java and Spring Boot.
-It provides endpoints to manage expenses, using Spring Data JPA for MySQL database interactions.
+It provides endpoints to manage expenses and users, using Spring Data JPA for MySQL database interactions.

 ## Key Features

-- RESTful API for expense management
+- RESTful API for expense and user management
 - MySQL database integration
 - Spring Boot for rapid development
 - Lombok for reducing boilerplate code